nosilver4u/ewww-image-optimizer/readme.txt

 * changed: filter NextGEN quality to prevent oversized thumbs
 * changed: allow crop via filter even when one dimension is the same as the original
 * changed: auto-rotate function disabled with EWWW_IMAGE_OPTIMIZER_DISABLE_AUTOROTATE
+* changed: one-click copy for debug info, and debug collapsed by default in media library and bulk results
 * fixed: uploading images in the Gutenberg editor uses the wrong resize dimensions
 * fixed: unique filename function producing names with a hyphen and no digits
 * fixed: encoded ampersands within the path portion of a url prevent ExactDN parsing
 * fixed: entering a decimal for bulk delay does nothing
 * fixed: if urls on a localized WPML domain are using the default domain, ExactDN ignores them
+* fixed: toggle for plugin status and bulk status generate admin-ajax.php 403 errors

 = 4.2.3 =
 * added: skip resizing for images with noresize in the filename